12 Passive Income Ideas for Employed People

 Startup cost: $100 – $100,000+

-Why it fits: If you want safety and liquidity plus a predictable small yield, short-term treasuries are nearly zero upkeep and a reasonable place to park capital while generating return.
+Why it fits: If you want safety and liquidity plus a predictable small yield, short-term treasuries have nearly zero upkeep and are a reasonable place to park capital while generating return.

 Time required: 0–1 hour/week (monitoring)